logicalclocks/logicalclocks.github.io/docs/user_guides/mlops/serving/index.md

 ## Deployment

-Assuming you have already created a model in the Model Registry, a deployment can now be created to prepare a model artifact for this model and make it accessible for running predictions behind a REST endpoint.
+Assuming you have already created a model in the Model Registry, a deployment can now be created to prepare a model artifact for this model and make it accessible for running predictions behind a REST or gRPC endpoint.
 Follow the [Deployment Creation Guide](deployment.md) to create a Deployment for your model.

 ### Predictor